26 Most Aggressive Freshwater Aquarium Fish (With Pictures)

 Although small, only growing to around 4 inches or less, Tiger Barbs are one of the more popular aggressive fish.
 Their unassuming size and bright colors mean that many people underestimate these fish.
 They do best in shoals and keeping them in large enough groups can often dissuade aggressive tendencies.
 However, tank mates should be chosen carefully, and they shouldn’t be housed with timid tank mates, especially those that may share parts of the water column with them.

 One of America’s most popular fish is also one of the most aggressive fish for freshwater aquariums.
 Betta fish are popular due to their beauty and easy care level.
 However, male Bettas can rarely be safely kept with other fish, and even female Bettas can become aggressive.
 Some people have success keeping female Bettas in sororities or community tanks, but they can be somewhat unpredictable.
-Generations of breeding for fighting has left these fish with aggressive tendencies.
+Generations of breeding for fighting have left these fish with aggressive tendencies.

 It’s important to thoroughly research any fish you’re interested in bringing home before you’re standing in your living room with a bag full of fish.
 If you unintentionally end up with an aggressive fish, it can put you in a difficult position trying to keep everyone safe and happy.
 With all the aggressive fish there are for freshwater aquariums, there are dozens more fish that aren’t aggressive and that can make excellent additions to community tanks.